MananDhiman/Code-Snippets/Kotlin/OOPS.md

 # Class and Objects
+## Visiblity modifiers
+* Public (default) = Visible everywhere
+* Private =  inside same file containing declaration
+* Protected = Same as private but visible to subclasses
+* Internal = visible in same module, set of files compiled together an outer class does not see private members of its inner classes
 ## Constructor
 - Ideally only one constructor
 - No logic in primary constructor or use Init Block